 Controlling sprawling patterns has long been a focus for planners.
 The growth of cities brings an added pressure to develop more land, at the risk of losing important agricultural and environmental areas within a region.
 Some cities across the United States have enacted transfer of development rights (TDR) programs, which attempt to preserve current land uses by allowing landowners to sell development rights that can be transferred to other locations.
 Under TDR programs, parcels within the area trying to be preserved are called "sending areas."

-Fang mapped land use in Montgomery County in relation to development rights transactions.
+Fang mapped land use in Montgomery County concerning development rights transactions.
 By categorizing TDR transactions into two time periods (1973–2002, 2002–2010), Fang examined the contiguity of preserved land.
 The study found that even in a county with a highly regarded TDR program, there is evidence of undesirable development patterns.
-The scattered development seen in Montgomery could be a larger indication that TDR sending areas are unable to fend off the pressures for low-density, residential uses when landowners retain some or all the development rights.
+The scattered development seen in Montgomery could be a larger indication that TDR-sending areas are unable to fend off the pressures for low-density, residential uses when landowners retain some or all the development rights.
 Land parcels that terminated all their development rights were better at preserving contiguous land than those land parcels that retained some or all their development rights.

 Figure 3.
 Urban land expansion in the transfer of development rights sending area.